Francisco del Rosario Sánchez: 1853–1859: Alignment with Báez, second exile and Cibaeño Revolution

-Around this time, Sánchez was approached by Pedro E. Pelletier and Pedro Ramón de Mena, conspirators who organized a group seeking to overthrow Santana and reinstall Báez as president.
-Earlier on March 25, a rebellion that aimed to overthrow Santana failed.
-Apperently, Duvergé was involved in that conspiracy.
-As a result, Duvergé, his 23 hear old son, Tomás de la Concha, and many others were executed on Santana's orders on April 11, 1855.
+Around this time, Sánchez was approached by Pedro Eugenio Pelletier and Pedro Ramón de Mena, conspirators who organized a group seeking to overthrow Santana and reinstall Báez as president.
+Earlier, on March 25, a rebellion that aimed to overthrow Santana failed.
+Apparently, Duvergé was involved in that conspiracy.
+As a result, Duvergé, his 23-year-old son, Tomás de la Concha, and many others were executed on Santana's orders on April 11, 1855.
 When this failed, Sánchez would be exiled to Curaçao for the second time.
 There, he established a strong relationship with Báez, who realized the importance of being supported by someone of stature such as Sánchez.

+Báez's return was facilitated by the agreement he reached with the Spanish consul, Antonio María Segovia, while he was in exile in Saint Thomas.
+Segovia's belligerence was due to the fact that Santana was oriented toward annexation to the United States, a purpose that began to be outlined through a treaty through which the Samaná peninsula was leased.
+And if the Dominican Republic fell under North American tutelage, as was Santana's interest, Spain's interests in Cuba would be affected.
+In order to undermine Santana's rapprochement with the United States, Segovia established that all Dominicans who wanted to could become Spanish citizens.
+The Baecistas took advantage of the opportunity to protect themselves behind their status as Spanish subjects and carry out an opposition without taking risks.
+This created a state of affairs that Santana couldn't control.

-He would be allowed to return in August 1856 when Santana resigned and Manuel de Regla Mota became president.
+He would be allowed to return in August 1856, when Santana resigned, and Manuel de Regla Mota took office as the new president.
 When Baez returned to office for a second term, Sánchez prepared to support him to expel Santana's influence over the nation.
 However, when considered for candidacy, Sánchez rejected, believing that Baez made a better candidate.
 With his presidency, he appointed Sánchez as governor of the province of Santo Domingo and even Commander of Arms for the city, although Sánchez would retain this position in discreet.
 Interestingly, when José María Cabral took Santana prisoner to Santo Domingo, to later deport him to Martinique, Sánchez allowed Santana to stay at his residence, and even treated him with compassion.
-This action was met with criticism, especially given the fact that Santana had previously exiled him twice, and even ordered the execution of his aunt and brother some 12 years earlier.